muratk3n/thirdwave/en/2021/05/farmers-foragers-fossils.md

 Nonhierarchical values are just as pronounced in economics as in politics, even if the nineteenth-century notion that foragers practiced “primitive communism,” holding all goods in common, was clearly mistaken.
-Rather, as Johnson and Earle emphasize 52in their survey of social evolution, foragers “are closely attentive to matters of possession and ownership.
+Rather, as Johnson and Earle emphasize in their survey of social evolution, foragers “are closely attentive to matters of possession and ownership.
 As a rule, every item produced has an individual owner who decides how it is to be used.”